adikoul04/lexforum/README.md

         - creation time
         - upvote count
     - Users can search for posts by title
+    - Users can filter post list using predefined flags
 - [x] **Users can interact with each post in different ways**
     - The app includes a separate post page for each created post when clicked, where any additional information is shown, including:
         - content